nf-core/proteomicslfq/docs/output.md

 ### ProteomicsLFQ main output

 The `proteomics_lfq` folder contains the output of the pipeline without any statistical postprocessing.
-And is avaible in three different formats.
+It is available in three different formats:

 #### ConsensusXML